National Money Laundering and Terrorist Financing Risk Assessments

-Identifying, assessing, and understanding ML/TF risks is an essential part of the implementation and development of a national anti-money laundering / countering the financing of terrorism (AML/CFT) regime, which includes laws, regulations, enforcement and other measures to mitigate ML/TF risks.
+Identifying, assessing, and understanding ML/TF risks is an essential part of the implementation and development of a national AML/CFT system, which includes laws, regulations, enforcement and other measures to mitigate ML/TF risks.
 It assists in the prioritisation and efficient allocation of resources by authorities.

 The results of a national risk assessment, whatever its scope, can also provide useful information to financial institutions and designated non-financial businesses and professions (DNFBPs) to support the conduct of their own risk assessments.
 Once ML/TF risks are properly understood, country authorities may apply AML/CFT measures in a way that ensures they are commensurate with those risks –i.e,.the risk-based approach (RBA)–which is central to the FATF standards as is set out in Recommendation 1, its interpretive note (INR 1), as well as in other Recommendations (e.g., Recommendations 10, 26 and 28).